-I have a strong interest in care of the older adult in the prehospital setting, patient safety and quality improvement, professionalism and paramedic identity (including role expansion, self-regulation and paramedic led research), palliative care, and prehospital education including immersive and scenario-based simulation and online learning/social media.
+My clinical and research interests include paramedic education, care of the older adult in the prehospital setting, patient safety and quality improvement, trauma, research capacity, research literacy, professionalism, resuscitation, and paramedic identity (including role expansion, self-regulation and paramedic led research).